Lamium purpureum aka Purple Deadnettle

 Purple Deadnettle, Purple Archangel, Red Dead Nettle

-How to care for Purple Deadnettle
+How difficult is it to take care of Purple Deadnettle

 Caring for Purple Deadnettle is a breeze, as it is highly adaptable and forgiving to minor neglect.